kammitama5/kammitama5.github.io/about.md

 - I see programming as a tool.
 I believe that coming from a different perspective is important in solving new problems in computer science, and I enjoy collaborating with people who are from various backgounds in research.

 ### Update (as of 2019)
 - In Fall 19, I started PhD candidacy at the University of Vermont (my advisor is [Dr. Joseph P. Near](http://www.uvm.edu/~jnear/).
-My focus will be on Provable Fairness, Data Privacy (specifically [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy)) and Machine Learning and ways that privacy can work (is robust) and is verifiable (my lab focuses on provable privacy and security; privacy that works).
-I also TA-ed for Data Privacy coursework (Python), as well as a Programming for Engineers Matlab course (Matlab), and in Spring I'll be TA-ing a Compilers course in Haskell and another CS course.
+My focus has been on Provable Fairness, Data Privacy (specifically [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy)) and Machine Learning and ways that privacy can work (is robust) and is verifiable (my lab focuses on provable privacy and security; privacy that works).
+In Fall 2021, I will be focusing on Applied Cryptography.
+I have also TA-ed for Data Privacy coursework (Python), a Programming for Engineers Matlab course (Matlab), and in Spring be TA-ed a Compilers course in Haskell and another CS course.
 - I'm open to Summer and Winter Research Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy! :)

 ## More Updates...